raffaelfoidl/maDMP-evaluation/README.md

 is more of a proof-of-concept-kind, this could be easily be done when extending or building upon the work at hand - in order not to "lose" any results/information about the corresponding maDMP.

+The queries can be found in the corresponding [directory](https://github.com/raffaelfoidl/maDMP-evaluation/tree/main/queries) in the GitHub repository.
+In the next subsections, the queries are referred to by their filename without extension, e.g. a reference to `5-a-1` is points to the query file `5-a-1.sparql`.

 ### Data Description and Collection or Re-Use of Existing Data

 <table class="rtable">